brklntmhwk/dev-container-tauri/README.md

 # Dev Container for Tauri

-This is a playground for Tauri app development. ~~You can leverage the hot reloading feature of Tauri dev display inside the Docker container.~~
+This is a playground for Tauri app development.
+You can leverage the hot reloading feature of Tauri dev display inside the Docker container.
-**At the moment, Neither hot reloading nor even reloading work properly on the VNC display in the container, and the cause is still under investigation.**
+**~~At the moment, Neither hot reloading nor even reloading work properly on the VNC display in the container, and the cause is still under investigation.~~**
+→ On Windows, using WSL2(Windows Subsystem for Linux 2) resolved the problem and also saved a large amount of time when building and running Docker container and compiling Rust backend.

 ## Prerequisites